Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Buy a watering can with a long, narrow spout and a mister for increasing humidity, reducing dust and controlling pests.
 You'll need a reputable brand of compost and a collection of pots, stakes and plant ties or string.
 Drip trays will keep water off the furniture.
 A bottle of organic liquid fertilizer and safe pest killer will keep your plants looking healthy.
 To complete your tool kit include soft a sponge, small artist's paintbrush, an old kitchen spoon, fork, and a pair of small-sized secateurs.

+Group House Plants Together.
 House plants like to be in groupings, perhaps they create their own little garden atmosphere that way.
 Try to have several plants together instead of isolating them.
-I have an old apartment that has a planter as a room divider and I have my group of plants there.

 Water your houseplants with distilled water.
 There will be no salt residue on the pots or the plant.
 Better for the plant and it is cheap.